junxit/us-congress-bills-115/bill.md

     - **(C)** by striking paragraph (3).
   - **(3)** In subsection (c)—
     - **(A)** by striking “all microenterprise resources” and inserting “all micro, small and medium-sized enterprise resources”; and
-    - **(B)** by striking “clients who are” and all that follows and inserting “activities that reach the very poor, and 50 percent of all small and medium-sized enterprise resources shall be targeted to activities that reach enterprises owned, managed, and controlled by women.”.
+    - **(B)** by striking “clients who are very poor.” and all that follows and inserting “activities that reach the very poor, and 50 percent of all small and medium-sized enterprise resources shall be targeted to activities that reach enterprises owned, managed, and controlled by women.”.
 - **(c)** *Monitoring system* Section 253(b) of the Foreign Assistance Act of 1961 (22 U.S.C.
 2211b(b)) is amended—
   - **(1)** in paragraph (1), by inserting “, including goals on a gender disaggregated basis, such as improvements in employment, access to financial services, enterprise development, earnings and control over income, and property and land rights,” after “performance goals”;
   - **(2)** in paragraph (2), by striking “include performance indicators” and all that follows through “the achievement” and inserting “incorporate Agency planning and reporting processes and indicators to measure or assess the achievement”; and